2021-2022 FALL/SUMMER MONDAY AND SATURDAY POOL LEAGUE RULES

 Any team not showing up to play for three (3) weeks forfeits all rights to claim prize money.
 A team that does not pay for three (3) weeks will be removed from the league.

 The captain of each team should make sure the correct amount is in the envelope.
-If your team is scheduled to play a team that has dropped out of the league, you do not have to go to the bar where the match is scheduled, but you must fill out the paperwork putting which 5 players will receive the 24-ball count.
+If your team is scheduled to play a team that has dropped out of the league, you do not have to go to the bar where the match is scheduled, but you must fill out the paperwork putting which five (5) players will receive the 24-ball count.
 See rule below regarding how to receive ball count.

 Deliver your envelopes to ACME Music Co., 1701 Frederick Ave.
 There is a box (mail slot) on the building to the right of the garage doors to deposit your envelopes.
-Envelopes should be in no later than 8:00 am Wednesday for Monday pool, and 5:00 pm Tuesday for Saturday pool.
-On the front of your envelopes, you must put what division you are in and your team name.
-If envelopes are not returned on time, it can result in forfeiture of all points won.
-Each team is responsible for their envelope.
-In case of a cancellation due to weather, make-up games will be at the end of the schedule.
-Cancellations will be announced with Facebook and channel 2.
+Envelopes should be in no later than 8:00 am Wednesday for Monday pool, and 8:00 am Tuesday for Saturday pool.

 SET UP AND SCORING